IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Astronomy (FITS)
 --------------------

-Metadata found in the header section of Flexible Image Transport System (FITS) files is automatically extracted by Dataverse, aggregated and added to the Astronomy Metadata of the Dataset that the file belongs to.
+Metadata found in the header section of Flexible Image Transport System (FITS) files are automatically extracted by Dataverse, aggregated and displayed in the Astronomy Domain-Specific Metadata of the Dataset that the file belongs to.
 This FITS file metadata, is therefore searchable and browsable (facets) at the Dataset-level.